Home - About AR - Learning Material - Exams - Clubs - Posters

 Special Event Calls

 Amateurs run stations at or concurrent with celebrations and commemorations of historic events, or during major sporting events.
 In the US groups and individuals are granted short-term use if a "1x1" call, such as K3J.
 The exam terms this as a single letter in both its prefix and its suffix.
 Only W, K and N can be the first letter.
 1x1 Application Site.
-Overseas, there are longer special calls, like VI100ANZAC.
+Overseas, longer special calls are used, such as VI100ANZAC, marking 100 years since a WW1 landing.

 Licence duration and classes

-If you allow your licence to lapse there is a two year grace period, after which you need to sit the Technician exam again, but gain the class you last held.
+If you allow your licence to lapse there is a two year grace period, in which you simply follow the renewal process on the FCC site, and pay the US$35 fee, as with an on-time renewal.
+After this period has expired you need to sit the Technician exam again, but gain the class you last held.
 However, an expired Advanced only gets credit for General.
+An ex-Novice will gain a Technician.
 You can't operate during the 2 year period.

 You must ensure you keep your address up to date with the FCC, as if they attempt to send you a letter, and it is returned they can cancel your licence.
 An email address must also be kept current.